 Ingredients for Instant Pot Broccoli

-How to Cook Broccoli in the Instant Pot
+How to Steam Broccoli in the Instant Pot

 To steam broccoli, I am using a steamer basket for this Instant Pot broccoli recipe.
-I recommend two kinds down below that are inexpensive and of great quality, if you do not have one yet.
+I recommend two kinds down below that are inexpensive and of great quality if you do not have one yet.
 Using these in the insert of your Instant Pot or electric cooker allows for the broccoli to cook above the water level and results in steaming and not boiling the broccoli.
-This is the best way to steam vegetables in an Instant Pot.

 Instant Pot Broccoli Cooking Time